Buying a Car Out of State: A How-To Guide

 Vehicle History Report

 Getting a vehicle history report is probably one of the most important things you can do when shopping for a new car.
-This report is easy to obtain from the DMV or companies like CarFax.
+This report is easy to obtain — for a fee — from the National Motor Vehicle Title Information System or companies like CarFax.
 It will provide information about a vehicle that can help inform your decision to buy, including things like vehicle service records, odometer rollbacks, and damage from accidents.
+You could obtain a free VIN check from the National Highway Traffic Safety Administration or the National Insurance Crime Bureau.

 Getting pre-approved for an auto loan prior to shopping can help you determine how much car you can afford, as well as save you time during the purchase process.
 You may also want to compare rates from multiple lenders to assure you’re getting the best deal on your auto loan.